Element Information, Facts, Properties, Trends, Uses, Comparison with other elements

 Another way to read periodic table and locate an element is by using group number (column) and period number (row).
 To locate Oganesson on periodic table look for cross section of group 18 and period 7 in the modern periodic table.

-The element Oganesson was discovered by Joint Institute for Nuclear Research in year 2006 in Russia and United States .
-Oganesson derived its name from Yuri Oganessian, physicist
+The element Oganesson was discovered by Yuri Tsolakovich Oganessian in year 2006 in Russia and United States.
+Oganesson was first isolated by in .
+Oganesson derived its name from Yuri Oganessian, physicist.

 The table below shows the abundance of Oganesson in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.